The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

-In Eq. (\ref{eq:sac}), the $\pi'(\cdot|s)$ is considered as learning policy.
-Besides, we think that the samples are draw from the Boltzmann distribution, which is regarded as inducing by the sampling distribution.
-Therefore, when the SAC algorithm converges, the consistency between learning policy and sampling policy also exists.
-The sampling policy is always guided by learning policy.
-We hope to make them equivalent through training.
-Thus, these phenomenons inspire us to consider the ``distance" between learning policy and sampling policy.
-Note that $\pi$ and $\tilde{\pi}$ present the learning policy and sampling policy respectively in our paper.
-We make the following reasonable assumptions.
+In Eq. (\ref{eq:sac}), the $\pi'(\cdot|s)$ is considered as the learning policy.
+Actually, the learning policy in each iteration is to be constrained as the Boltzmann distribution, and the action selected to interact with environment is generated with the Boltzmann distribution.
+Therefore, we consider that the samples are taken from the Boltzmann distribution, which is regarded as the sampling policy: $\tilde{\pi} = \frac{\exp (Q^\pi(s,\cdot))}{Z^\pi(s)}$.
+When the SAC algorithm converges, the KL-divergence in Eq. (\ref{eq:sac}) is close to zero, \textit{i.e.}, $\pi'$ equals to $\frac{\exp \left(Q^{\pi_{\text{old}}}\left(s, \cdot\right)\right)}{Z^{\pi_{\text{old}}}\left(s\right)}$.
+So the consistency between learning policy and sampling policy also exists, which is inline with the insights from Eq. (\ref{eq:theorem1}).